hdShang/arxiv-daily/docs/cs-CL/2025-09-12/papers/250914257v2-from-correction-to-mastery-reinforced-distillation-of-large-language.md

 ---
 layout: default
-title: From Correction to Mastery: Reinforced Distillation of Large Language Model Agents
+title: "From Correction to Mastery: Reinforced Distillation of Large Language Model Agents"
 ---

 # From Correction to Mastery: Reinforced Distillation of Large Language Model Agents